WaveBeans/wave-blog/audio-signal-processing-course/week1/readme.md

 Audio Signal Processing.
 Week 1
 ============

-There are four parts inside this week, they rather simple but is very useful for getting used to API.

-Part 1
+The first week is about basic audio API.
+And this is what we'll try to cover here as well.

+NOTE: to use this script with WaveBeans CLI tool, you would need to add `.out()` call at the end of each output.

+Reading wav-file
 -----------

-Here you would need to write the function that simply reads the file and outputs some some sample out of it.
-What we can do here within WaveBeans framework is just simply read the file, get the range of it, and store it to the CSV.
+Here you would need to write the function that simply reads the file and outputs some samples out of it.
+What we can do here within WaveBeans framework is just simply read the file, get the sub-range of its content, and store some samples to the CSV.

 The script will look like this: